rk-exxec/ez_port_forward/README.md

 Create DNAT port forwarding rules from easy-to-read YAML files.

-Are you tired of always having to look up the iptables command every couple of months to change a single port forwarding on your proxmox/hypervisor because a friend asks you to make a new container for that very popular game?
+Are you tired of always having to look up the `iptables` command every couple of months to change a single port forwarding on your proxmox/hypervisor because a friend asks you to make a new container for that very popular new game?

 Here is the solution:
-A YAML powered port forwarding tool, that does all that for you.
+A YAML-powered port forwarding tool, that does all that for you.
-YOu simply need to change numbers in the very readable and easy to undersand config file.
-The script produces 100% valid iptables commands.
+You simply need to change some numbers in the very readable and easy-to-understand config file.
+The script then converts that to 100% valid `iptables` commands.

 Has shortcut notation for multiple ports and ssh ports, and can do different input and output ports.
 Checks port collisions and validity.